svipas/prettier-vscode/README.md

 Specify which parser to use.
 [Learn more here.](https://prettier.io/docs/en/options.html#parser)

-_Prettier automatically infers the parser from the input file path, so you shouldn't have to change this setting._
+&#x26a0; Prettier automatically infers the parser from the input file path, so you shouldn't have to change this setting.

 Both the `babel` and `flow` parsers support the same set of JavaScript features (including Flow type annotations).
 They might differ in some edge cases, so if you run into one of those you can try `flow` instead of `babel`.